LLANGOLLEN AND RETURN

 11(5½ x 2) - Cruising Hours

 There are no locks just 4 lift bridges from Whittington Wharf to Whitchurch, a gentle journey through peaceful countryside.
 You can walk into Whitchurch, one of the oldest towns in Shropshire, with its great gift shops, pubs and restaurants.

 CHESTER AND RETURN

 On a longer cruise you can travel past the end of the Llangollen Canal, through Whitchurch and Grindley Brook with its staircase locks, down to Wrenbury and then Hurleston Junction with its flight of four locks.
 Then onto the Shropshire Union Canal to cruise through the picturesque Cheshire countryside to visit the Roman City of Chester with its 2-level covered arcades (The Rows), half-timber buildings, Roman Walls, the largest amphitheatre and oldest racecourse in Britain.

-14 to 21 days depending on experience and cruising hours per day
+18 days cruising depending on experience and cruising hours per day

 Taking in parts of the Llangollen, Shropshire Union, Trent & Mersey, Bridgewater, Ashton and Peak Forest Canals and all of the Macclesfield Canal.